Summary and Distance between Sets of Texts based on Topological Data Analysis: Experiment

 Having the high-dimensional representation of the words that compose the different sonnets of the dataset, we compute the Vietoris-Rips filtration.
-The metric used to compute the Vietoris-Rips filtration is the cosine distance because it measures similarity between words by the angle of their vectors, and it is the common distance applied in the \texttt{word2vec} algorithm (see \cite{Mikolov:2013:DRW:2999792.2999959}).
-As a result, we have three different 0-th persistence diagrams, one for each poet.
+The metric used to compute the Vietoris-Rips filtration is the cosine distance because it measures similarity between words by the angle of their vectors, and it is the common distance applied in the \texttt{word2vec} algorithm (see \citep{Mikolov:2013:DRW:2999792.2999959}).

+As a result, we obtained 3 different 0-th persistence diagrams, one for each poet.
+Then, the persistent entropy for each persistence diagram and the bottleneck distance between any two persistence diagrams were computed.